The-Chinese-Room/InkpotDemo/Documentation/InkpotDemo.md

 Here we see the events that drive Ink execution.<br>

 ### OnContinue
 This is called once the story has continued.
-Here we update the UI to show the current story's text, and update the cnoices if there are any. <br>
+Here we update the UI to show the current story's text, and update the choices if there are any. <br>
 This event happens in response to Continue being called on the story.<br>

 ### OnMakeChoice